Swifties: Sociological characteristics

 Swifties made and shared friendship bracelets at the Eras Tour (2023–2024), inspired by the song "You're on Your Own, Kid".
 The number 13, as Swift's favorite and lucky number, is often referenced by the fans as well.

 Swifties have been described as a loyal fanbase with high levels of participation and creativity; devoted fans in overseas countries such as China translate her lyrics and coordinate large-scale Swift-related events.
 Their positive reception of Reputation, which was released after her 2016 controversy, demonstrated their commitment to her, irrespective of a tonal shift in her artistry and public perception.
 Billboard wrote the unprecedented success of Swift's re-recorded albums was further evidence of their loyalty.
 According to Willman, the re-records' success inspired other artists to "weaponize fans in their business disputes".
 Author Amanda Petrusich described Swifties' allegiance as both "mighty and frightening".
 The Guardian critic Rachel Aroesti wrote, "You can't argue with her fanbase, immaculately devout and mind-bogglingly populous."
 Swifties are a "force"—"a large and powerful group", according to the music professor Paula Harper from the University of Chicago.

 The consumerist phenomenon of participating in or purchasing anything related to Swift has been termed "the Taylor Swift effect" by publications.
 To business scientists Brendan Canavan and Claire McCamley, the relationship between Swift and Swifties represents post-postmodern consumerism.
 Sociologist Brian Donovan opined, "it is easy to dismiss the frenzy surrounding Swift as mindless hero worship.
 Yet, the Swifties have shown the power of fandom to create social bonds that transcend consumerism."
 He praised Swift's ability to "tap into the collector mindset in her fandom".
 Arthur opined, "People like to frame Swifties as an extreme case, but it sort of functions the same way as in sports."
 Claire Cohen opined in Evening Standard that there is an underlying misogyny in the way Swifties are portrayed by the media, often male authors, as "some Victorian hysteria; irrational and shallow".
 Cohen stated that "liking her music is looked down on by those who consider themselves arbiters of what's culturally 'good enough', in the same way as romantic literature by women is written-off as mere 'chick lit'."

 The fan frenzy, generally termed "Swiftmania", has been considered the 21st-century equivalent to Beatlemania by journalists such as Jon Bream of Star Tribune, who said "Swift has achieved a once unthinkable monoculture, a zeitgeistian redux of Beatlemania".
 Shows and television programs featuring Swift often experience viewership peaks due to Swifties; Super Bowl LVIII experienced higher viewership due to Swift's relationship with Kansas City Chiefs player Travis Kelce.
-Apart from music artists who have cited Swift as an influence, such as Olivia Rodrigo, Halsey and Camila Cabello, various other celebrities have described themselves as Swifties.